nikukatansa/crossroad-live/site/content/_index.md

 ---
 sundayschool:
-  intro: Once a young boy named David defeated a giant who was over nine feet
+  intro: "You may have heard of David before: the little shepherd boy who stood up
-    tall.
-This is the story of what happened when David agreed to take on Goliath.
+    to the massive warrior Goliath and won.
+But that isn’t the whole story; in fact, that’s really only a part of it.
+The rest of the story starts with a man named Saul."
-  video: 7zLAcUZkxHA
+  video: OnNXbj6udy4
 blessing:
   heading: Benediction
-  text: The Lord bless you and keep you; the Lord make His face shine on you and
+  text: To Him who is able to keep you from stumbling and to present you before
-    be gracious to you; the Lord turn His face toward you and give you peace.
+    His glorious presence without fault and with great joy— to the only God our Saviour be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
+Amen.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 4th October 2020
+subtitle: Sunday worship - 11th October 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!